CityTelling Festival. Kaunas Kantata

 soloist Steponas Zonys (bariton),

-soloist Tshegofatso Moeng (SAR) (bass),
+soloist Tshegofatso Moeng (SAR) (tenor),

 reciters Bella Shirin and Violeta Rakauskaitė- Shtromas,